strategineer/personal-website/content/blog/2025-01-23/index.md

 Large sections of the Maze of the Blue Medusa are designed to be well-lit and wouldn't work at all if they weren't--which made it hard to implement Shadowdark's "light as a resource" mechanics in the campaign.
 Thankfully, the Shadowdark RPG system holds up even if you mostly ignore the darkness parts of the rules.

-While I'd consider running a Shadowdark RPG campaign again (maybe using [Patrick Stuart's Veins of the Earth sourcebook](https://www.goodreads.com/book/show/35080398-veins-of-the-earth)?), I wouldn't recommend it for running the Maze of the Blue Medusa without the caveats above.
+While I'd consider running a Shadowdark RPG campaign again, I wouldn't recommend it for running the Maze of the Blue Medusa without the caveats above.

+---

+Now that we've covered how the Shadowdark RPG supports, or doesn't, running the Maze of the Blue Medusa megadungeon--I'll now share the many lessons I learned from running this campaign.

 # What did I learn GMing this campaign?

 ## What did I learn GMing a megadungeon?

 ### Use an NPC checklist to ensure that NPCs are reacting appropriately to the PCs' actions

+> Takeaway: "Always maintain a simple list of NPCs, their motivations, and how they’ve reacted to the party to keep the world feeling alive."

 If I were to run a campaign with this many different NPCs again, I would write a list of all the factions/NPCs that the PCs have met (and important ones that they haven't met), their current relationship with respect to the PCs, and their goals.